Readers are advised that the nature of the following content may be distressing.

 Image: David Paul, Museums Victoria

-If the virus enters Victoria, it is likely there will be substantial wildlife deaths, as has been seen in other parts of the world.
+Based on experiences in other parts of the world, if the virus enters Victoria, it is likely that there will be substantial wildlife deaths.

 Although any bird species can become infected, bird groups associated with water are highly susceptible and this includes ducks, geese, swans, gulls, terns, shorebirds, seabirds, pelicans, herons, ibis, cormorants and penguins.
 Species that live in large colonies of a single species are particularly suspectable.